-The rational data model and the SQL query language.
+The relational data model and the SQL query language.
 Conceptual modeling: entity/relationships, normal forms.
 XML, XPath, and XQuery.
 Transactions: recovery and concurrency control.
 Implementation of a database system.
 A medium sized project using a rational database backend.
-Prerequisite: CSE 344; either CSE 326 or CSE 332.
+Prerequisite: CSE 332; and either CSE 344 or CSE 414.

 Study of major developments in software engineering over the past three decades.
 Topics may include design (information hiding, layering, open implementations), requirements specification (informal and formal approaches), quality assurance (testing, verification and analysis, inspections), reverse and re-engineering (tools, models, approaches).
 Prerequisite: CSE majors only.